I work with people to improve their health and well-being with food every day. In my consults, I often hear the same hurdles and problems crop up.

 So, here’s my list of five common nutrition mistakes I see and what you can do instead:

-- Going on a diet
+1. Going on a diet

-- They have arbitrary rules that don’t consider you as an individual
+- They have arbitrary rules that don’t consider you as an individual.

 - They are temporary.

-- Not drinking enough (water that is)
+2. Not drinking enough water.

-The best way to tell if you’ve had enough is to check your wee.
-You want to make sure it’s a light colour (like lemon cordial) and avoid dark colours (like apple juice).
-If you don’t like plain water try adding some juice, fresh fruit or making it into a herbal tea.
+The best way to tell if you’ve had enough is to check the colour of your wee.
+You want to ensure it’s a light colour (like lemon cordial), not a dark colour (like apple juice).
+If you don’t like plain water, try adding juice, fresh fruit, or herbal tea.

-- Eating when you’re not hungry
+3. Eating when you’re not hungry.

-Most people don’t realise that the stomach is just beneath the ribcage and (empty) is around the size of your fist.
-Close your eyes and try to listen in to how your stomach is feeling.
+Most people don’t realise that the stomach is just beneath the ribcage and is around the size of your fist when empty.
+Close your eyes and listen to how your stomach is feeling.
 Can you feel an emptiness or growling?
-If so, you’re probably hungry and it’s time to have something to eat.
+If so, you’re probably hungry, and it’s time to have something to eat.
 Do you feel a sense of tightness or fullness?
 You must have eaten recently.
-If it’s quite strong then maybe you ate too much.
+If it’s pretty strong then maybe you overate.
 Maybe you feel nothing at all?
 That’s ok!
 That means you’re not full or empty.

-- Choosing portion sizes according to someone else’s rules
+5. choosing portion sizes according to someone else’s rules

 How do you decide how much to eat?
-Do you know how much is enough to stop you feeling hungry, to make you feel comfortable or to make you feel full?
+Do you know how much is enough to stop you from feeling hungry, to make you feel comfortable or to make you feel full?
 Most of my clients would have trouble answering these questions.
 Here are a few reasons why you might struggle to choose the right portion for you:

-- Growing up you had to “finish your plate”
+- Growing up you had to “finish your plate.”

-- You eat in restaurants where they serve large meals
+- You eat in restaurants where they serve large meals.

 - You’ve eaten the same amount for a long time (maybe since you were much younger) out of habit